LiXiang618/Strategy-Report-Generator/README.md

 Use the following command to generate your strategy report:

+If you want to generate a backtesting report, you should use this command.

+"Rscript Backtest.R ./json/sample.json Backtest.html ./"

+If you want to generate a live trading report, you should use this command.

-"Rscript Analyze.R ./json/sample.json Analyze.html ./"
+"Rscript Live.R ./json/sample.json Live.html ./"

 Note:

-(1)The first parameter "Analyze.R" is the file we are going to execute, other function files are called inside this file.
+(1)The first parameter "Backtest.R" (or "Live.R") is the file we are going to execute, other function files are called inside this file.

 (2)The second parameter "./json/sample.json" is your json file.

-(3)The third parameter "Analyze.html" is the name of an informal version of html output.
+(3)The third parameter "Backtest.html" (or "Live.html") is the name of an informal version of html output.

 (4)The fourth parameter "./" is the output directory.